New Zealander of the Year Awards: Local Hero of the Year

+The award is made to an individual who is making or has made a significant contribution to their local community.

+Community of the Year

+Regional or national community groups, iwi, geographical regions or collectives of people in any sector are eligible for the award.

+Innovator of the Year

+The category was introduced in 2014.

+Sustainability Leader of the Year

+The category was introduced in 2022, and was known as Environmental Hero of the year from 2022 to 2024.

+Legacy Award

+The Legacy Award was inaugurated in 2024, and recognises an individual or individuals whose contribution to New Zealand over a sustained period of time has played a significant role in defining national identity.

-Nominations and selection
+Nomination and selection process

 Any member of the public can nominate an individual (aged 15 years or older), organisation or group for an award.
 A judging panel of one executive judge and two or three additional judges creates a list of semi-finalists, followed by a shortlist of three finalists for each award.
 The finalists are invited to the New Zealander of the Year Awards Gala in Auckland and the winners are announced on the night.
 Local Hero Medal recipients are awarded throughout December each year.

 All nominees receive a certificate of achievement, and each of the six category award winners receives a trophy and a prize of NZ$5,000.

-In 2020 the executive judges were:
+In 2020, the executive judges were: